pkulchenko/fullmoon/README.md

   is a table (`Conditions`), then its elements are strings that are used as [routes](#multiple-routes) and its hash values are [conditions](#conditional-routes) that the routes are checked against.
-  If the second parameter is a function (`handler`), then it's executed if all conditions are satisfied.
-If it's a string (`NewPath`), then it is used as a route expression and the request is processed as if it is directed at the specified route (acts as internal redirect).
+  If the second parameter is a [function (`handler`)](#action-handlers), then it is executed if all conditions are satisfied.
+If it is a string (`NewPath`), then it is used as a route expression and the request is processed as if it is sent at the specified route (acts as internal redirect).
   If any condition is not satisifed, then the next route is checked.
 The route expression can have multiple [parameters](#variable-routes) and [optional parts](#optional-parameters).
 The action handler accepts a `request` table that provides access to request and route parameters, as well as headers and cookies.